cyclus/cyclus.github.com/source/arche/dre.rst

 Mixin-based Trader Behavior [C++]
 +++++++++++++++++++++++++++++++++

+.. note:: The Python interface can easily handle mix-in behavior for
+          Python agents via subclassing and using ``super()`` on any agent.

 Trader behavior can be specialized based on mixins that an archetype uses.
 For example, consider an interface that helps determines preferences based on the equality of the parent of a ``cyclus::Agent``.